Electronic Arts: Labels

-EA Worldwide Studios

-Formerly EA Games, EA Worldwide Studios is home to many of EA's studios, which are responsible for action-adventure, role playing, racing and combat games marketed under the EA brand.
-In addition to traditional packaged-goods games, EA Worldwide Studios also develops massively multiplayer online role-playing games.
-As of April 2018, the division is led by Laura Miele.

 EA Sports

-First introduced in 1991 as the Electronic Arts Sports Network, before being renamed due to a trademark dispute with ESPN, EA Sports publishes all the sports games from EA, including FIFA Football, Madden NFL, Fight Night, NBA Live, NCAA Football, Cricket, NCAA March Madness, Tiger Woods PGA Tour, NHL, NASCAR and Rugby.
+First introduced in 1991 as the Electronic Arts Sports Network, before being renamed due to a trademark dispute with ESPN, EA Sports publishes all the sports games from EA, including FC, Madden NFL, Fight Night, NBA Live, NCAA Football, Cricket, NCAA March Madness, Tiger Woods PGA Tour, NHL, NASCAR and Rugby.
+FIFA is a discontinued series of EA Sports.
 In 2011, Forbes ranked EA Sports eighth on their list of most valuable sports brands, with a value of $625 million.

 EA All Play

 EA All Play is a mobile-oriented label that, since 2012, publishes digital titles like The Simpsons, Tetris, and Battlefield, as well as Hasbro board games like Scrabble.